 When her morning alarm sounded, she rushed to ready herself for work.
-Peering out the front window, she slid the bold, unlocked the door, and stepped gingerly onto the porch.
+Peering out the windows first, she then slid the deadbolt aside, unlocked the front door, and stepped gingerly onto the porch.
 Seeing no movement, she locked the door behind her and ran to her car.

-Arriving home, she raced for her garden.
-Finding that she couldn’t bring herself to close her eyes as she normally did, she peered around at the beautiful flowers and deep green tomato plants.
-She felt the breeze passing as she reached for the cucumber plants, twining a few stragglers onto their climbing nets.
+Arriving home, she raced to her backyard and surveyed the gardens.
+Finding that she couldn’t bring herself to close her eyes as she normally did, she peered around at the beautiful flowers and deep green tomato plants, as she breathed in their familiar scents.
+She felt the breeze passing as she reached for the cucumber plants, deftly twining a few stragglers onto their climbing nets.

 Rain began falling.
 Abby sighed contentedly as she realized she wouldn’t need to water the garden tonight; Mother Nature was taking care of it.
 She walked through the raindrops back to the house, allowing the falling water to soak her clothes and hair thoroughly.